HelpGiveThanks/HGTconfiguration/README.md

      I will cover the other important TBG configuration options, setting up projects, etc. in a follow-on tutorial.
 This one is focused on configuring the initial look-and-feel.
 Onward!

-#####F. Configure top, menu-bar icon and links in the  headertop.inc.php file located in the .../core/templates/ folder
+#####F. Configure top, menubar icon and links in the  headertop.inc.php file located in the .../core/templates/ folder

 To open cPanel files like the above – headertop.inc.php – that you now need to open
 1. Go to your browser's File Manager tab.